-Msipa was married to Sharlottie Msipa and they had eight children.
+Marriage: married to Charlottie Msipa and they had eight children.

-After Zimbabwe’s independence, Msipa worked in government first as deputy minister of Youth, Sport and Recreation, Manpower Planning and Development and later as minister of Water Resources and Development and lastly as Governor of the Midlands Province.
+In 1980, he was elected to the House of Assembly for PF Zapu for Midlands Province.
+He was made Deputy Minister of Manpower, then Youth, Sport and Recreation, Manpower Planning and Development and later as minister of Water Resources and Development and lastly as Governor of the Midlands Province.
 He retired from active politics in December 2014 when he decided not to contest for a central committee position.

 "I am not asking him to re-invent the wheel.
 There are examples all over, like Nyerere did in Tanzania.
 He needs to really think about it and understand that a peaceful transition will be the best thing he could bequeath to this country.
 Zimbabweans might actually forgive him for everything he is accused of having done in the past three-and-half decades."